Man of Flowers (1983) dir. Paul Cox

 Mudhoney a/k/a Rope of Flesh (1965) dir.
 Russ Meyer

 w/ John Furlong, Hal Hopper, Stuart Lancaster, Antoinette Cristiani, Lorna Maitland, Princess Livingston, Rena Horten, Frank Bolger, Sam Hanna, Nick Wolcuff, Lee Ballard

 Mudhoney “leaves a taste of evil,” according to the tagline.
-Set in Missouri during Prohibition, Meyer’s hicksploitation classic achieves the usual camp and cleavage in turn with sincere drama.
-The camp is due to a gloriously bawdy, big-mouthed old broad played by Princess Livingston, a regular in Meyer’s movies (e.g. Beyond the Valley of the Dolls).
-Horten and Maitland provide the cleavage as hillbilly bimbos.
-The drama involves a womanizing drunk (Hopper) who beats his wife (Cristiani) and the two men who try to help her: her uncle (Hopper) and a hired hand (Furlong).
+Set in Missouri during Prohibition, Russ Meyer’s hicksploitation classic achieves the usual camp and cleavage in turn with sincere drama.
+The camp is due to a gloriously bawdy, big-mouthed old broad played by Princess Livingston, a regular in Meyer’s movies (Beyond the Valley of the Dolls).
+Rena Horten and Lorna Maitland provide the cleavage as hillbilly bimbos.
+The drama involves a womanizing drunk (Stuart Lancaster) who beats his wife (Antoinette Cristiani) and the two men who try to help her: her uncle (Hal Hopper) and a hired hand (John Furlong).
 As well as the drama, the stylish b+w cinematography encourages a more serious engagement with Mudhoney than one might expect.
 Re/Search’s Incredibly Strange Films describes it as bleak: “Resembling a cross between Tobacco Road and The Ox-Bow Incident, it rails against American morality and religious hypocrisy.”

 My Effortless Brilliance (2008) dir.
 Lynn Shelton